-Rick is an instructor for the national institute for trial advocacy.
-In that role, rick teaches trial skills and depositions skills to attorneys.
+Mr. Levin is also an instructor for the National Institute for Trial Advocacy.
+In that role, Rick teaches trial skills and depositions skills to attorneys.
 He has taught NITA courses at Northwestern University School of Law, Loyola University School of Law, Indiana University School of Law, Rutgers Law School and the University of Colorado at Boulder.
-Rick was the Co-Chairman of the Trial Techniques Division of the Chicago Bar Association’s Young Lawyers Section from 1995 to 1998.
+Rick was the Co-Chairman of the Trial Techniques Division of the Chicago Bar Association's Young Lawyers Section from 1995 to 1998.
 In this position, Rick moderated and spoke at many seminars to lawyers on the topics of Motion Practice, Tort Reform, Deposition Strategy, Evidence Trial Techniques and Strategy and Expert Witnesses.

 Rick has lectured to physicians and other attorneys on the subject of brain injuries in litigation.
 He has lectured to physicians at the American Board of Quality Assurance and Peer Review of Physicians on the topic of Medical Malpractice litigation.
 He has lectured extensively at the Chicago Bar Association on the topic of tort litigation.
 He has lectured at Illinois State University on the topic of Police Pursuits and Civil liability.

 Rick fights for what is right.
 He has taken and recovered compensation for clients on a number of cases that were turned down by other top firms in Chicago.
 He wants every client to know that they got great legal representation and every client should feel as though they had the best shot of winning their case.
 His individual successes include:

 -8.3 medical malpractice against U.S. Gov for failure to diagnose osteomyelitis